mramshaw/Elastic/README.md

 #### Case

-Case is not important (it looks like text fields are canonicalized):
+Case is important - in some cases only lower-case will match (presumably text fields are canonicalized, so "USD" will only match if "usd" is requested), whereas in other situations only the exact text will match:

 ```
 GET /_search